Modelling Spiral Galaxies: Stability, Spiral Structure and Velocity Dispersion

 Our model offers an answer to this question, again in the form of an instability.
 If in our model we choose $\sigma \gtrapprox \SI{10}{\km\per\s}$ only the instability from Section \ref{subsection-spiral-activity}, which causes the spiral arms, is active.
 If, however, we choose $\sigma \lessapprox \SI{10}{\km\per\s}$ a second instability enters the model: The Jeans instability.
 This instability rearranges the masses and increases the velocity dispersion.
 In Figure \ref{figure-Jeans-Dispersion-9} we show this instability in action in our model with $\sigma=\SI{9}{\km\per\s}$.
 The threshold between stability and the Jeans instability coincides with the observed velocity dispersion of atomic hydrogen in the Milky Way and in most other spiral galaxies.
 A dissipative process -- however strong it may by -- cannot reduce the velocity dispersion below this threshold because if it does so, the Jeans instability starts to work against it.
 Thus -- assuming that other spiral galaxies are comparable to the Milky Way -- the Jeans instability can explain why most spiral galaxies share the same velocity dispersion of atomic hydrogen well above the value expected from thermal considerations.

 Interestingly, the Jeans instability in our model triggers only in the outskirts of the galactic disc.
-And it is good that it does not trigger in the inner regions, too, because there the mass contained in our stellar disc dominates (see Figure \ref{figure-densities-final}).
-But at the present the dynamics of this component are missing in our model (see the discussion in Section \ref{subsection-multiphase-models} how we plan to include the dynamics of this component in future models).
+And it is good that it does not trigger in the inner regions, too, because there the density of the stellar disc is higher than the density of the ISM disc.
+But at the present the dynamics of the stellar component are missing in our model (see the discussion in Section \ref{subsection-multiphase-models} how we plan to include the dynamics of this component in future models).
 Obviously these dynamics will affect the Jeans instability in the inner regions of our model.
 On the contrary in the outskirts of our model the ISM disc, which we have modelled dynamically, dominates the mass.
 So there our model has to predict the velocity dispersion correctly; and this it does.